LoopKit/loopdocs/docs/loop-3/settings.md

 ### `Issue Report`

 Tap on the `Issue Report` row, on the graphic above, to create a Loop Report text file with a lot of useful information for the mentors or developers if they need to assist you in solving a problem.
 This covers 84-hours (to enable a full pod history for users of Omnipod or Omnipod DASH).
 When you tap that row, you'll see a message that the file is loading.
 That message never goes away but the rest of the page fills in fairly quickly.
-After that happens, use the up arrow to see various options to send it to yourself.
+After that happens, use the up arrow to see various options to save the report.

 !!! note "Issue vs `Issue Report`"
     Be aware: